bowhan/piPipes/README.md

 # to run ChIP Seq library in dual library mode (need single library mode been ran for each sample first)
 $PATH_TO_piper/piper	chip2 -a directory_A -b directory_B -g mm9 -c 8 -o output_dir

-# to run ChIP Seq library in dual library mode, extend up/down stream 5000 bp for TSS/TES/meta analysis (by bwtool)
+# to run ChIP Seq library in dual library mode, extend up/down stream 5000 bp for TSS/TES/meta analysis (for bwtool)
 $PATH_TO_piper/piper	chip2 -a directory_A -b directory_B -g mm9 -c 8 -o output_dir -x 5000

 # to run Genome Seq library